panacotar/blog/_posts/2024-09-02-fix-the-n-1-query-in-rails.md

 end
 ```

-It is common in Rails app to load all records and then loop over them, accessing their associated model (example in the views).
+It is common in Rails app to load all records and then loop over them, accessing their associated model (for instance, wanting to display the records in an index view).
 ```sh
 # rails c
 User.all.each { |u| puts u.dogs };nil
 ```
 Here, we list the user's dogs.
 This code works, but it triggers too many database queries.
-It causes Active Record to execute one query to fetch the users and an additional query for each user in our database (1 + N):
+It causes Active Record to execute one query to fetch the users and additional queries for each user in our database (1 + N):
 ```sh
 User Load (0.1ms)  SELECT "users".* FROM "users"
 Dog Load (0.1ms)  SELECT "dogs".* FROM "dogs" WHERE "dogs"."user_id" = ?  [["user_id", 1]]